 Please click here for the school's curriculum maps (progression grids):

 A selection of colour banded reading books from popular reading schemes is available in all classrooms, providing children with opportunities to practise their phonic knowledge and recognition of common exception words.
-All bandings are directly related to a specific phonetic phase.
-Pupils are given books to read that match the phonics they are learning in school to further embed learning.
+All bandings are directly related to the phonics a pupil is learning and has mastered.
+Pupils are given books to read to their families at home that match the phonics they are learning in school to further embed learning.

-Children also select unbanded books from and range of genres to broaden their reading experiences and develop their love of reading.
+Children also select unbanded books to share with a parent or carer from and range of genres to broaden their reading experiences and develop their love of reading.

 Speaking and Listening are the foundations for reading and writing and these skills are key to the first and ongoing phase of the 'Letters and Sounds' programme.